A pragmatic, ambitious 7-point plan to renew the U.S. economy, enrich its citizens, and lead the world in fixing the climate.

 Where would the money come from?
 Easy.
 Eliminating coal emissions would save us a lot of money on Medicare and Medicaid payouts.
 Annual healthcare costs due to coal emissions have been estimated at $169 billion per year (Blees 100), which is comparable to the market cap of the mining industry.
 We could just buy out the shareholders, and come out ahead.

-An industry that could provide significant, but so far untapped, political support is the insurance industry.
-Private health insurers pay about half of that $169 billion.
+The insurance industry could provide significant, so far untapped, political support.
+Private health insurers pay about half of that $169 billion in healthcare costs caused by coal.
 If we need an industry to counterbalance coal lobbyists, health insurance is a pretty good candidate.
 With the industry under pressure to reign in premiums, now is a good time to reach out to them.

 Property insurers are also natural allies, and are already considering